rhome-noir/expense-tracker_python/README.md

 # Expense Tracker (Python🐍)
-An expense tracker program made in python that saves any expenses into an cvs file.
+A simple expense tracker program made in python that saves any expenses into an cvs file.

 Features:
 - Add / View expenses, categories, and costs